 The best part about this park is that they house 11 types of cherry blossom trees, so the blossoms can start early, though depending on the type of blossom, you could see them open until April!

-This famous landmark is special, thanks to the ancient cherry blossom tree that’s more than 400-years old and is 14 meters high.
+This famous landmark is special, thanks to the ancient cherry blossom tree that can be found here.
+It’s more than 400-years old and is 14 meters high.

 The blossoms on this tree have a pale pink shade, which contrasts well with the rape blossoms which cover the surrounding field—if you’re lucky, the whole park will bloom at the same time.